UCSF-CBI/rstudio-server-controller/README.md

   system, which minimized the number of stray instances being left behind

-* The default timeout for an idle R session is two hours.
-When running via a job scheduler, this timeout is the same as the maximum runtime of the job.
-Currently, only Slurm is recognize

 * The RStudio Server will timeout five minutes after the most recent R session was terminated.
 This prevents stray RStudio Server processes being left behind

+* The default timeout for an idle R session is two hours

 * The tool attempts to be agile to different POSIX signals to shut down everything when the RStudio Server instance is terminated, e.g. by `SIGINT` from <kbd>Ctrl-C</kbd>, `SIGQUIT` from <kbd>Ctrl-\</kbd>,